17 Favorite Logo Fonts for Small Businesses

 Opulent is a hand-drawn font by designer Sam Parret.
 It comes in three styles, brush, solid as well as SVG format which allows you to customize this typeface to fit your needs.
 The watercolor texture on this typeface is stunning and would make a stunning and unique design for your business cards and other print materials.

 Created by Ian Barnad, a designer with a very impressive portfolio of typeface design, the value of this font is evident to almost anyone working in graphic design.
 The curves and ligatures make this a very unique font that still has potential for a wide range of uses: from signage to web banners and of course, stunning logo design.
 It was first used as the logo design for the Honest Designers podcast, but due to high demand, the designer decided to release it as a font for commercial purchase.

 17. Rochester (free)

 This elegant free font is inspired by the elegant calligraphic forms from the early age of Victorian and Art Deco.
 It definitely has an old style feel to it, so it might not make the best logo font for cutting edge startups.
-On the other hand, if you’re a lawyer or consultant, the lovely cursive lettering will certainly give your logo and stationery design a touch of class your clients will appreciate.
+On the other hand, if you’re a lawyer or consultant, the lovely cursive lettering will certainly give your logo, website or stationery design a touch of class your clients will appreciate.